Haysto Logo

 Size up Shared Ownership

 Shared Ownership (sometimes called Part Ownership) is where you buy part of a property and rent the rest.
-You take out a mortgage on the bit you're buying, then pay a reduced rent on the bit you don't own.
+You take out a mortgage on the share you're buying, then pay a reduced rent on the part you don't own.
 You’re able to buy between 25-75% of the home, and can buy some or all of the remaining share later on when you can afford to.

-Shared Ownership mortgages help people who can’t afford 100% of the cost of a home to purchase a share of a property and rent the rest.
+Shared Ownership mortgages help people who can’t afford to buy a home at its full value to purchase a share of a property and rent the rest.
 It’s a good option if you’re struggling to save for a big deposit.
-You'll generally put down between a deposit of 5-10% of the share you're buying.
-Read the pros and cons of Shared Ownership
+You'll generally put down a deposit of between 5-10% of the share you're buying.

 Council tenant?
 Research Right to Buy